josephch405/zt/singing.md

 Style
 - Flowing melodic phrasing
 - Good melody needs to be accompanied with emotional intonation - or at least, mindful intonation

+Imagine a ball in front floating up and down for intonations Throat can be a bit tight?
+Enunciation?
+Use back of throat as a stopper for note start Bring pallate up until you get resonance